 You want the family celebrations and bonding to happen in alcohol-free environments, and people in recovery already get enough temptation from commercials, social media, other family members, etc. If family members cannot abstain from alcohol to support a family member in recovery, perhaps that person should consider whether or not he or she may have a problem with alcohol.

 How Enterhealth Can Help

-More often than not, it takes more than tips and family support to remain sober during the holidays, and we’re here to help.
-Enterhealth offers customized, medically-based addiction treatment that can reverse the effects of substance abuse on the brain.
+More often than not, it takes more than tips for recovery and family support to remain sober during the holidays, and we’re here to help.
+Enterhealth offers customized, medically based addiction treatment that can reverse the effects of substance abuse on the brain.
 Our physicians, psychiatrists and other clinicians are all trained in the latest addiction treatment techniques and therapies to give our patients the best possible chance at a successful recovery.